PegasusSimulator/PegasusSimulator/docs/index.rst

 Omniverse <https://docs.omniverse.nvidia.com/>`__ and `Isaac Sim <https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html>`__.
 It is designed to provide an easy, yet powerfull way of simulating the dynamics of multirotors vehicles.
 It provides a simulation interface for `PX4 <https://px4.io/>`__ integration as well as custom python control interface.
-At the moment, only multirotor vehicles are supported, with support for other vehicle topologies planed for future versions.
+At the moment, only multirotor vehicles are supported, with support for other vehicle topologies planned for future versions.

 .. raw:: html